-You should set up a new Administrator user as soon as possible for all ongoing administration functions (rather than root).
+It is recommended you set up a new Administrator user as soon as possible for all ongoing administration functions (rather than root).

 This Administrator can be configured in the admin group with full access privileges by selecting Add a New User in the Serial & Network: Users & Groups menu (refer 4.2 Add and Edit Users).